-The ProtoTRAK MX2 has its own unique programming system--one that organizes the program into events rather than codes and blocks.
-Most CAD/CAM systems output their programs in an RS274 format--commonly referred to as a G-code format.
+The TRAK A.G.E.
+2 has its own unique programming system--one that organizes the program into events rather than codes and blocks.
+Most CAD/CAM sytems output their programs in an RS274 format--commonly referred to as a G-code format.

-The ProtoTRAK MX2 software will accept an RS274 CAD/CAM generated program (as configured through a Fanuc 6 post processor) and convert it to an MX2 event type program.
-This can occur by directly downloading the program through an RS232 connection from your personal computer to the ProtoTRAK MX2 (see Section 10.6) or by transferring your personal computer floppy disk to an optional portable floppy drive and then loading it into the ProtoTRAK MX2 (see Section 10.5).
+The TRAK A.G.E.
+2 software will accept an RS274 CAD/CAM generated program (as configured through a post processor similar to a Fanuc 6) and convert it to a TRAK A.G.E.
+2 event type program.
+This can occur by directly downloading the program through an RS232 connection from your personal computer to the TRAK A.G.E.
+2 (see Section 10.6) or by transferring your personal computer floppy disk directly to the TRAK A.G.E.
+2 accessible floppy disk drive.